prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

     the recipient's account.
 The body is a `TransactionResponse`
   :status 400 Bad Request: The bank replies a `BankError` object.
   :status 406 Not Acceptable: The request had wrong currency; the bank replies a `BankError` object.
+  :status 409 Conflict:
+    A transaction with the same ``transaction_uid`` but different transaction details has been submitted before.

   **Details:**